ssears219/NFL-Data/README.md

 # NFL-Data
 Gathered data from various sources to combine NFL game data including game results, season statistics, and game weather information.
+This was a term project for a Data Preparation course in Masters of Data Science program.

 **Flat File:** nfl_games.csv (https://www.kaggle.com/toddwfloyd/footballscores/version/1#)
 **Description:** Tabular data representing each NFL game from 1920 to 2017.